RvanB/riffle.js/README.md

 ## Quick start

-A minimal, paste-and-run HTML file with a viewer and a thumbnail strip:
+A minimal, paste-and-run HTML file with a viewer and a thumbnail strip that loads a PDF or a set of images and turns pages with the arrow keys:

 ```html
 <!DOCTYPE html>